 The design of your home should be the first thing you look at when picking paint colors.
 A craftsman usually feels right in muted greens, browns, or other earth tones that echo its natural materials.
 A modern build often looks sharper with crisp whites or dark grays that match its clean lines.
 Victorian homes, with their detailed trim and ornamentation, give you room to play with several colors to highlight all that character.
 Let the style of your home guide you in the right direction, rather than forcing a color that clashes with it.

-Understand Your Surroundings
+Coordinate with Your Surroundings

 The setting around your home matters just as much as the architecture.
 A house tucked into trees tends to blend beautifully with greens, browns, or other nature-inspired shades.
 If you live on a wide, open lot, softer neutrals can soften the expanse and make the house feel more inviting.
 In a busier neighborhood or city block, stronger shades like charcoal or bright white can help your home stand out without looking loud.
 When your color is coordinated with the backdrop, your home feels like it belongs right where it is.